vapoursynth/vapoursynth/doc/pythonreference.rst

         with env.use():
           # Do stuff inside this env.

-   .. py:function:: is_single()
+   .. py:classmethod:: is_single()

-      Returns True if the script is _not_ running inside a vsscript-Environment.
+      Returns True if the script is *not* running inside a vsscript-Environment.
       If it is running inside a vsscript-Environment, it returns False.

    .. py:attribute:: env_id